Postdoctoral Psychology Fellowship

-The HCMC Postdoctoral Psychology Fellowship offers three tracks, which include an Adult track, a Child track, and a Primary Care/Health Psychology track.
-Our training setting offers fellows the opportunity to work with an ethnically, culturally, and socioeconomically diverse patient population.
-In addition, being part of a large teaching hospital and level I trauma center provides many unique training experiences.
+The Postdoctoral Psychology Fellowship offers three tracks, including an adult track, a child track, and a primary care/health psychology track.
+We offer fellows the opportunity to work with a diverse patient population.
+Being part of a large teaching hospital and Level I Trauma Center, our fellows will have many unique training experiences.

-The mission of the Postdoctoral Psychology Fellow Program at HCMC is to prepare fellows in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level, professional psychologist position.
-This experience builds on skills developed during the internship, moving towards being prepared for independent psychological practice.
-The program adheres to the local clinical scientist training model.
-Over the course of the training year, fellows are expected to perform in a progressively more independent manner.
+Our program uses the local clinical scientist training model.
+Over the course of training, fellows are expected to perform in an independent manner.
 In accordance with our mission statement, the practice of psychology is guided by the theoretical and empirical knowledge base of the discipline.

-Only students from APA-accredited or CPA-accredited graduate programs and APA-accredited or CPA-accredited internships are accepted.
-HCMC fellowships are one year, full-time positions with the expectation of 2000 training hours.
+APA-accredited or CPA-accredited graduate programs and APA-accredited or CPA-accredited internships are accepted.
+Fellowships are one year, full-time positions with the expectation of 2000 training hours.

 Salary and Benefits

 Hennepin Healthcare offers competitive salary and benefits to all residents and fellows, including health, dental, and life insurance, as well as paid vacation, time off for academic or interview leave, and confidential counseling through the Resident Assistance Program.